Home

 • For man also knoweth not his time: as the fishes that are taken in an evil net, and as the birds that are caught in the snare; so are the sons of men snared in an evil time, when it falleth suddenly upon them.

-May the Lord who is glorious and astute and judicious above all, give us the wisdom and resolve to humbly receive His word, and understand his divine will.
+May the Lord who is glorious, astute, and judicious above all, give us the wisdom and resolve to humbly receive His Word, and understand his divine will.

 Amen!